stevengoulden1/Shillometer/README.md

 #### Using multifold time based train/test split to backtest

-For a more robust approach, I used a 20 fold train/test split which basically ran the k means approach up to a specific time and then chose the top performing cluster during the tst period, only trading when that cluster's signal fired.
-This was repeated rughly every 1-2 months thereafter on updated training data.
+For a more robust approach, I used a 20 fold train/test split which basically ran the k means approach up to a specific time and then chose the top performing cluster during the test period, only trading when that cluster's signal fired.
+This was repeated roughly every 1-2 months thereafter on updated training data.
 This way we would avoid cherry picking the top performing strategies.

 I did this across 20 high profile large cap coins and the results were encouraging.
-In fairness, what is essntially a long focused momentum strategy should have done well starting in most cases in 2021.
+In fairness, what is essentially a long focused momentum strategy should have done well starting in most cases in 2021.
 That said, 65% of the coin strategies made money, the average return was 170%, and the average trade made 10.6% pre trading fees, though the hit rate was fairly miserable at 38%.

    ![Hist_returns](./images/Hist_returns.png)

 Comparing this to ETH, which is a reasonable benchmark for most coins, the return over a similar period (assuming the strategies started in mid 2021- mid 2022 was roughly up 100% to flat depending on the starting point.
 So on that basis, the strategy did fairly well and I think there are far better ways to maintain exposure to the large moves (10 day EMA break for example which works like a more sophisticated trailing stop) than my current approach which is to be long for 14 days and this accounts for some of the weak results we see in the time series testing where the strategy failed to remain exposed to the big late 2021 moves which were critical for compounding total return over time.
 Frankly I could also be more robust on the backtesting here, but it's at least directionally encouraging.

-#### So in conclusion, in answer to our original problem statement, it appears there may be some, albeit weak correlation between Telegram sentiment and Shill score and forward returns based on regression and Shap analysis.
+#### So in conclusion, in answer to our original problem statement, it appears there may be some, albeit weak correlation between Telegram sentiment and shill score and forward returns based on regression and Shap analysis.
 As part of a clustering strategy, the returns do seem to be fairly compelling, though there doesn't seem to be much positive correlation between the mean returns of the clusters and the shill score, sentiment or number of mentions.
-The social media data is however intersting and can help identify growing hype around a specific coin, as can be seen in the BONK shill score chart above.
+The social media data is however interesting and can help identify growing hype around a specific coin, as can be seen in the BONK shill score chart above.

 It seems that the returns seem to correlate well with more traditional momentum metrics like RSI, 10/20 EMA and also 10/20 acc (ie early change in momentum).
 Looking at other coins, the clustering approach did generally identify early momentum clusters - ie being early to trades that performed very well and led to outsized returns and this is the key take from the project.
 We can see that in the charts below for BTC, ETH, RNDR and BONK.
 These clusters consistently appear to do well and so setting up a buy signal alert dashboard could be an interesting overlay to a discretionary investing approach.